Review – Juliet Kinsman’s Life Changing Programme at VANA Retreat

 There’s no ‘one-size-fits-all’ advice here.
-My favourite take-away advice (as in learning, definitely, not as in fast-food order) was to think about what we eat as falling into three categories: ‘intelligent’ food: that which is prepared from scratch with love and care; ‘dumb’ when it’s not cooked properly to preserve nutrients; and ‘dead’, that which is packaged or pre-prepared.
+My favourite takeaway advice (as in learning, definitely, not as in fast-food order) was to think about what we eat as falling into three categories: ‘intelligent’ food: that which is prepared from scratch with love and care; ‘dumb’ when it’s not cooked properly to preserve nutrients; and ‘dead’, that which is packaged or pre-prepared.

-Created to be as valuable as the treatments and private sessions, retreat activities at Vana include yoga, tibetan meditation (gom), raag therapy, ai chi, aqua moves, nutritional cuisine lessons, mindful tea, sufi singing and weekly hikes.
+Created to be as valuable as the treatments and private sessions, retreat activities at Vana include yoga, Tibetan meditation (gom), Raag therapy, ai chi, aqua moves, nutritional cuisine lessons, mindful tea, Sufi singing and weekly hikes.

 Yogasala offers two private studios and a group studio.
 Vana also has two tennis courts and paths for walking within the retreat.

-A trip to the Jabarkhet Nature Reserve – an initiative in Mussoorie created to support conservation, education and local livelihoods.
+Don’t miss a trip to the Jabarkhet Nature Reserve – an initiative in Mussoorie created to support conservation, education and local livelihoods.
 Each season, the reserve promises interesting variations of sight, smell and sound, making it ideal for photography, bird watching, meditation or simply being.